xanoxt/api-docs/whitepapers/cyber•Chain.md

 ## Dealing with Long Tail

 It is well known fact that every day Google receive up to 20% of new search queries never seen before.
 Thus we need to find a way to deal with it.
-To solve the issue we can split a problem for 3 independent parts:
+Here are 3 popular use cases with simple solutions (surely non exhaustive) :
 - _Misspellings_.
 These queries contribute fair half to ever-growing unique query set.
 But it is not a rocket science to stem such queries client side without any indexed knowledge.
 After a user click on client side suggestion correct link can be submitted to cyber•chain thus improving global model.
 - _Phrases_.
 E.g. `forest gump imdb`.
 These queries can be combination of well known terms and contribute another half to ever-growing unique query set.
 Even if we get relevant links from indexed `forest`, `gump` and `imdb` separately we would not able to combine answer to return meaningful movie rating to a user.
 But we can find _the most close documents_ between `imdb`, `forest` and `gump` and sort them by relevance.
 Those likely be the most relevant answers.
 This simple method can significantly increase efficiency for long tail queries without rocket science.
+As API is open for everybody there is no limits on using advanced technics.
 - _Unique queries_.
 These is about 10% of never-seen-before queries.
 We expect that the market of linking will create a segment for on-demand answers.
 We remember that any query can be seen in memory pool by every network participant.
 Thus opportunity to earn can create healthy and competitive market for on-demand answer in environment without technical limitations.

 ## Spam Protection